Here's how it works

 When I was 16, I missed an opportunity to feed a hungry person out of sheer ignorance and stupidity.
 I was traveling to another country where the event happened.
-They couldn't ask me because we didn't speak the same language, and they had money in their hand leading me to believe they didn't need help.
-It was only after I got my food and left the place when I realised they didn't have enough money.
+They couldn't ask me because we didn't speak the same language, and they had money in their hand, leading me to believe they didn't need help.
+After I got my food and left the place when I realized they didn't have enough money.

-Years after the event, the shame still lingers, but now it's turned into a tremendous desire to help people in need, especially if they're hungry.
+Years after the event, the shame still lingers.
+However, now it's turned into a tremendous desire to help people in need, especially if they're hungry.
 Nobody should ever have to go hungry.
 A few years ago, I had an opportunity to feed another person.
-I nearly missed it, but was able to salvage at the last moment.
-The joy I got from helping someone was tremendous.
+I nearly missed it but was able to salvage at the last moment.
+The joy I got from helping someone was terrific.
 Which is why I'm building Khairat.

 The model of the framework is still a work in progress.
 It's seen many iterations and probably more to come.
-At some point soon, I'll open it up to the public to help shape what it looks like.
+Soon, I'll open it up to the public to help shape what it looks like.